JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/configuration_compilation.rst

    sbatch job_make_mesonh_HPE_jeanzay

-To run the test case examples run
+To run the test case examples, do :

 .. code-block:: bash